A direct method to find Stokes multipliers in closed form for P1 and more general integrable systems: Appendix

-\begin{proof} (i) Analyticity of the roots of a polynomial in $\CC\setminus S_1$ where $S_1$ is the finite set of points where the roots coallesce is standard \cite{Ahlfors}; here $S_1= \{0,-4/3\}$.
+\begin{proof}[Proof of Lemma\,\ref{lem1}] (i) Analyticity of the roots of a polynomial in $\CC\setminus S_1$ where $S_1$ is the finite set of points where the roots coallesce is standard \cite{Ahlfors}; here $S_1= \{0,-4/3\}$.
 As for the behavior near $S_1$, because of the symmetry \eqref{sym_T}, it suffices to analyze the roots near $0$.

 We write $\epsilon^2=-s$ and rewrite the equation as $v\sqrt{1+v/3}=\sigma \epsilon$, $\sigma=\pm 1$.
 By symmetry, it is enough to analyze the case $\sigma=1$, $v\sqrt{1+v/3}=\epsilon$.
 We choose the branch of the square root with the cut $(-\infty,-3]$.
 The implicit function theorem (IFT) applies at $(v,\epsilon)=(0,0)$ and gives a root, ${\ro}_2(\epsilon)$ which is analytic on the universal covering of $\CC\setminus S_1$.
 Consider the domain $S_2:=\{\epsilon:|\epsilon|<2/3\}$.
 If $|{\ro}_2|=1$ have $|{\ro}_2^2||1+{\ro}_2/3|> 1-1/3=2/3$ and, by analyticity and the fact that ${\ro}_2(0)=0$ we see that $|{\ro}_2|<1$ for $\epsilon\in S_2$.
 By our choice of branch, we thus have throughout $S_2$,